estanislaocrivos/embedded-c-patterns/README.md

 You may build and run the project using the provided `run.sh` script.
 This script will compile the project and execute the resulting binary.

+## Object pattern

+The object pattern is a design pattern that encapsulates data and behavior in a single structure, similar to an object in object-oriented programming.
+It allows for better organization of code and promotes encapsulation.
+The object pattern was implemented in the `object` source and header files.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.